 Famous visitors included several presidents and celebrities like P. T. Barnum, Thomas Edison, and Lillie Langtry.

 Manitou Table Water

 Jerome Wheeler, a former president of Macy’s Department Store and Aspen mining magnate, built an estate in Manitou as well as a three-story bottling plant, so the mineral water could be shipped throughout the country.
 To celebrate the opening of the plant, Wheeler donated the Town Clock, which stills stands in the center of town.
 The goddess Hebe, cupbearer to the gods of Mt.
 Olympus and keeper of the elixir of eternal youth, adorns the top of this generous gift.

 Era of Auto Tourism

 The advent of the automobile changed the type of visitor who came to Manitou Springs.
 Guests wanted to park their cars as close to their rooms as possible and moved on after only a few days.
 Thus was born the autocourt motel, of which Manitou has several fine examples.
 The latest attractions, including the Mt.
-Manitou Incline, the Crystal Park Auto Tour, and the Cliff Dwellings, catered to this increasingly transient traveler.
+Manitou Incline, the Crystal Park Auto Tour, and the Cliff Dwellings, catered to adventuring travelers.
 Dance pavilions, like Hiawatha Gardens, featured some the most popular bands of the era and nationally recognized restaurants, like the Craftwood Inn, could still attract the celebrities of the day.